Text by Anastasia Niedinger

 I never really divided up the different aspects of making this film–in my mind, it was all mixed up together, and I tried to work in a way where I didn’t become overly conscious of the roles I was playing.
 Having said that, these roles were all supported by my perspective of directing the film.

 For many listeners, it is difficult to articulate positive and negative connotations in sound — nevertheless, the effect is often felt.
-Often you’ve described Kuro’s music as haunting, was this intentional?
-And did you approach the sound design from a more technical, or intuitive approach?
+Often you’ve described Kuro’s music as haunting.
+Was this intentional?
+And did you approach the sound design from a more technical or intuitive approach?

-My approach was initially intuitive, followed perhaps by a more technical one… For the bar scenes, the flood scene or the roof scenes, for example, I tried to think of the music as coming from within the sound-world of the film, and not simply pasting music onto scenes.
-I guess this resulted in a feeling of at times being trapped inside of Romi’s head–in a sort of heightened, claustrophobic atmosphere.
+My approach was initially intuitive, followed perhaps by a more technical one… For the bar scenes, the flood scene or the roof scenes, for example, I tried to think of the music as coming from within the sound world of the film and not simply pasting music onto scenes.
+I guess this resulted in a feeling of, at times, being trapped inside of Romi’s head–in a sort of heightened, claustrophobic atmosphere.

 Benefit… I wonder what this is?
 I think making so-called conventional, linear narratives has its merits and I don’t doubt that there is a great skill in constructing them, but I equally feel very frustrated by the laziness and also the arrogance of imposing ‘correct’ ways to tell a story.
 So for me, it’s not just about breaking tradition (a western narrative tradition) but more that I feel compelled to shake things.
 Having said that, when I’m doing the work, it’s not like I am always thinking about how I can go against something.

-When we first got in contact with PAN, we weren’t aware of any plans for Entopia–it was only after Bill Kouligas had heard the OST that he talked to us about his ideas, which we felt were very sympathetic to how we made Kuro.
+When we first contacted PAN, we weren’t aware of any plans for Entopia–it was only after Bill Kouligas had heard the OST that he talked to us about his ideas, which we felt were very sympathetic to how we made Kuro.
 Bill felt that it was important to retain the context of the film and for us, the fluid way in which we made the film and OST makes it fitting that it will be the first release of the Entopia series.